danbettles/php-reggie/README.md

 # Reggie 🤴🏻

 Reggie is a very simple regular-expression (regex) builder for PHP.
-It was created to eliminate the clutter and confusion involved in assembling regexes from various different parts (e.g. variables, constants, etc), to help prevent hard-to-find bugs and make code easier to understand.
+It was created to eliminate the clutter and confusion involved in assembling regexes from various different parts, to help prevent hard-to-find bugs and make code easier to understand.

-Regexes can be confusing enough, eh: having to also mentally-parse multiple complicated concatenation and interpolation operations makes things many times more difficult.
+Regexes can be confusing enough: having to also mentally-parse multiple complicated concatenation and interpolation operations makes things many times more difficult.
 That's where Reggie can help.
-Its fluent interface breaks things down into more distinct chunks, eliminates a ton of hieroglyphics, making things more readable.
+Its fluent interface breaks things down into more distinct pieces, eliminates a ton of hieroglyphics, makes things more readable.

 ## Examples